qteatime/kate/docs/source/dev/manual/model/sandboxing.rst

    img.src = URL.createObjectURL(blob);

-The same is true for any other web api besides Canvas and Web Audio: rather than being used directly, you need to use the equivalent Kate API instead.
+The same is true for any other web api besides Canvas and Web Audio: rather than being used directly, you need to use the equivalent Kate Runtime API instead.

 Reading files